Game Preview: Warriors at Lakers - 1/21/19 | Golden State Warriors

 Game Preview: Warriors at Lakers - 1/21/19

-The Dubs play the second of back-to-back games in L.A., take on Lakers on MLK Day.
+The Dubs play the second of consecutive games in L.A. on Monday against the Lakers.

 DUBS SET FOR SECOND GAME OF WEEKEND IN L.A.

-After opening their five-game road trip with a win over/loss to the Clippers, the Golden State Warriors play their second of back-to-back games in Los Angeles Monday night against the Lakers.
+After opening their five-game road trip with a win over the Clippers, the Warriors play their second of consecutive games in Los Angeles Monday night against the Lakers.
 This will be the second of four meetings between the two teams, the last coming on Christmas Day.
-In that game, the Dubs’ starters to only 35.8% shooting from the field and lost to the visiting Lakers 127-101.
+In that game, the Dubs’ starters shot 35.8% from the field and lost to the visiting Lakers 127-101.
 However, the Warriors are 7-2 against Los Angeles over the last three seasons, including a 4-game series sweep last season with two overtime wins.
-The Dubs have averaged 115 points in those games and look to continue their current streak of hot shooting in the MLK Day matchup.
+The Dubs have averaged 115 points in those games and look to build on their seven-game winning streak in the MLK Day matchup.
 Golden State also has a knack for big performances on the national holiday; the team is 4-0 in their last four games on the national holiday, winning those games by an average of over 30 points.

 LAST TIME OUT